raspberrypi/linux/Documentation/admin-guide/rtc.rst

 =======================================

-When Linux developers talk about a "Real Time Clock", they usually mean something that tracks wall clock time and is battery backed so that it works even with system power off.
+When Linux developers talk about a "Real Time Clock", they usually mean something that tracks wall clock time and is battery-backed so that it works even with system power off.
 Such clocks will normally not track the local time zone or daylight savings time -- unless they dual boot with MS-Windows -- but will instead be set to Coordinated Universal Time